+Detect / Fail LED Meaning

+OFF No Loop Failure

+Open Loop Failure

+Solid ON (Red) or

+Inductance change condition of greater than +25% exists

+One Hz flash rate (Red) Shorted Loop Failure

+' ' or

-Detect / Fail LED Meaning OFF No Loop Failure Solid ON (Red) Open Loop Failure Or Inductance change condition of greater than +25% exists One Hz flash rate (Red) (50% Duty Cycle) Shorted Loop Failure Or Inductance change condition of greater than -25% exists Three 50 ms (Red) flashes per second Loop Failure condition occurred but no longer exists
+(50% Duty Cycle) Inductance change condition of greater than -25% exists

+Three 50 ms (Red) flashes per second Loop Failure condition occurred but no longer exists

-5.6 RESETTING THE DETECTOR
+5.4 RESETTING THE DETECTOR

-Changing the position of any of an individual channel's front panel mounted DIP switches (except the Frequency switch) resets the channel.
-When the detector is installed and operating, the most convenient method for resetting is to momentarily change the position of the PRESENCE / PULSE DIP switch and then return it to its original position.
-The detector can also be reset by connecting a logic ground signal to Contact C of the edge card connector or by the reapplication of power after a power loss.
+Changing the position of any of an individual channel's front panel mounted DIP switches (except the Frequency switches) will reset the channel.
+When the detector is installed and operating, the best method for resetting a channel is to momentarily change the position of the Presence / Pulse DIP switch and then return it to its original position.